adekoyadapo/es-uam/eck/README.md

     xpack.security.audit.enabled: true
 ```

 This however might have large volumes of unncessay data shipped to monitoring cluster, we can levearge audit log filters to remove what is not needed and esnure only the right logs for UAM are shipped.
-Examnple can be seen [here](../assets/uam_no_version.yml)

 Key highlights are the filtering in the elasticsearch config and the kibana config

 ```
 # elasticsearch
 spec:
   version: 8.15.4
   nodeSets: